Zillmere

 Health performance in Zillmere is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Zillmere faces significant health challenges with common health conditions prevalent across various age groups but to a higher degree among older cohorts.
+Zillmere faces significant health challenges as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age groups but notably higher among older cohorts.

 Frequently Asked Questions - Health